 Upper eyelid lowering

-gold weight (e.g. Lid Load) insertion a light (1 mg weight ) manufactured by various companies in weights from 0.6 to 1.6 grams could be fixed to pretarsal space of the upper eyelid.
+gold weight (e.g. Lid Load) insertion a light (1 mg weight ) manufactured by various companies in weights from 0.6 to 1.6 grams might possibly be fixed to pretarsal space of the upper eyelid.
 The weight allows the eyelid to close more easily.
-The weights could be taped to the pretarsal portion of the upper lid to determine which size will be needed to reduce the Lagophthalmos.
-Excess weight could cause Ptosis.
+The weights might possibly be taped to the pretarsal portion of the upper lid to determine which size will be needed to reduce the Lagophthalmos.
+Excess weight might possibly cause Ptosis.

 Implantation involves an incision at the upper lid crease which exposes the anterior surface of the tarsal plate.
 The weight is then secured in position

-Ptosis:Ptosis is sometimes referred to as Blepharoptosis.
+Ptosis:Ptosis is may also be called Blepharoptosis.
 It refers to an eyelid which is droopy.
-This could cause a loss of vision, especially while reading, headaches, and eyebrow strain.
+This might possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.
 Please click on the Ptosis page for more details.